Statistical Inference with Local Optima: EM-Algorithm

 It is known that under smoothness conditions and good initializations \citep{titterington1985statistical,mclachlan2004finite,mclachlan2007algorithm}, the stationary point (also called the destination) satisfying the following conditions:

 Namely, the EM algorithm leads to the actual MLE.

 If the initial point $\theta^{(0)}$ is not well-chosen, the EM-algorithm can converge to a local maximum or a saddle point instead of the MLE \citep{wu1983convergence}.
-Therefore, the EM-algorithm is often applied to multiple starting points and the stationary point with the highest likelihood value is used as the final estimator.
-Thus, the estimator can be viewed as the one generated by the method described in Figure~\ref{fig::alg::grad} with the gradient ascent method being replaced by the EM-algorithm.
+Therefore, the EM-algorithm is often applied to multiple initial points and the stationary point with the highest likelihood value is used as the final estimator.
+In this case, the estimator can be viewed as the one generated by the method described in Algorithm~\ref{fig::alg::grad} with the gradient ascent method being replaced by the EM-algorithm.
 Let $\hat{\theta}^{EM}_{n,M}$ be the stationary point with the highest likelihood value after $M$ initializations from $\hat{\Pi}_n$.
 Note that we ignore the algorithmic error by assuming that for each initial point, we run the EM-algorithm until it converges (the algorithmic error of EM-algorithm has been studied in \citealt{balakrishnan2017statistical}).
-By viewing the initialization procedure as choosing the starting points from a distribution $\hat{\Pi}_n$, this falls into the same framework as described in Section~\ref{sec::estimator}.
-As a result, the set $\cS^{\pi}_{M,\delta}$ is well-defined.
+By viewing the initialization procedure as choosing the starting points from a distribution $\hat{\Pi}_n$, we fall into the same framework as described in Section~\ref{sec::estimator}.
+As a result, the set of top local modes with $1-\delta$ precision level and $M$ initializations, $\mathcal{C}_{M,\delta}^{\pi}$, is well-defined.

-However, although we can attest that $\cS^{\pi}_{M,\delta}$ is well-defined, it is unclear how to analyze the stability of the basin of attraction of the EM-algorithm, so we cannot develop a theoretical guarantee for inferring $\cS^{\pi}_{M,\delta}$ as we had in Theorem~\ref{thm::likelihood}.
-We are at least able to determine that a ball centered at $\theta_{MLE}$ with a sufficiently small radius will be within the basin of attraction of the MLE when the function $Q(\theta|\theta')$ is sufficiently smooth \citep{balakrishnan2017statistical}.
-We can use this fact to bound the estimator $\hat{\theta}^{EM}_{n,M}$ and the population MLE $\theta_{MLE}$.
+Although we can attest that $\cS^{\pi}_{M,\delta}$ is well-defined, it is unclear how to analyze the stability of the basin of attraction of the EM-algorithm, so we cannot develop a theoretical guarantee for inferring $\cS^{\pi}_{M,\delta}$ as we had in Theorem~\ref{thm::likelihood}.
+However, we are at least able to determine that a ball centered at $\theta_{MLE}$ with a sufficiently small radius will be within the basin of attraction of the MLE when the function $Q(\theta|\theta')$ is sufficiently smooth \citep{balakrishnan2017statistical}.
+We use this fact to bound the estimator $\hat{\theta}^{EM}_{n,M}$ and the population MLE $\theta_{MLE}$.